blieusong/sybase-ase-docker/README.md

     172.24.1.1

-You use the following `interface` file to connect to the database
+You use the following `interface` file to connect to the database from the Linux host

 ```
 DB_TEST